What Are Submodalities In NLP? Submodalities are one of the most important concepts in Neuro Linguistic Programming.

 The second element is that the change needs to be congruent with the person’s values.

-What is the relationship of strategies to submodalities NLP?
+What is the relationship between strategies to submodalities of NLP?

 The ingredients of a strategy are the representational systems and the submodalities.